Linda Arvidson

-Linda Arvidson (born Linda Arvidson Johnson, July 12, 1884 – July 26, 1949; sometimes credited as Linda Griffith) was an American stage and film actress who became one of America's early motion picture stars while working at Biograph Studios in New York, where none of the company's actors, until 1913, were credited on screen.
+Linda Arvidson (born Linda Arvidson Johnson, July 12, 1884 – July 26, 1949; sometimes credited as Linda Griffith) was an American stage and film actress.
+She became one of America's early motion picture stars while working at Biograph Studios in New York, where none of the company's actors, until 1913, were credited on screen.
 Along with Florence Lawrence, Marion Leonard, and other female performers there, she was often referred to by theatergoers and in trade publications as simply one of the "Biograph girls".
 Arvidson began working in the new, rapidly expanding film industry after meeting her future husband D. W. Griffith, who impressed her as an innovative screen director.
 Their marriage was kept secret for reasons of professional discretion.

 Biography

-The daughter of Swedish parents, Arvidson was the first wife of film director D.W.
-Griffith.
+The daughter of Swedish parents, Arvidson was the first wife of film director D. W. Griffith.
 She played lead roles in many of his early films.

-In 1925, she wrote her autobiography When the Movies Were Young (1925, 1968).
+In 1925, she wrote her autobiography When the Movies Were Young.
 She is mentioned in William J. Mann's The Biograph Girl, a novel based on Florence Lawrence.

 On July 26, 1949, Arvidson died in New York City at age 65.